democratize-technology/claude-code-container-mcp/README.md

 - `awsSessionToken` (string, optional): AWS session token (for temporary credentials)
 - `bedrockModel` (string, optional): Bedrock model ID
 - `bedrockSmallModel` (string, optional): Bedrock small/fast model ID
+- `mcpMounts` (array, optional): MCP server directories to mount in the container
+  - Each mount object contains:
+    - `hostPath` (string, required): Path on Docker host to mount
+    - `containerPath` (string, required): Path in container where to mount
+    - `readOnly` (boolean, optional): Mount as read-only (default: true)
+- `mcpConfig` (object, optional): MCP configuration passed to container as MCP_CONFIG environment variable
+  - **⚠️ Note**: The Claude Code container does NOT automatically process this configuration
+  - The MCP_CONFIG is set as a base64-encoded environment variable but requires manual processing
+  - Contains:
+    - `mcpServers` (object, required): MCP servers configuration

 ### 2. `execute_in_session`
 Executes a Claude Code command in an existing session.